-- Fast Track and Fast Track II can be placed with conventional paving procedures and equipment. - Fast Track II achieved a 350 psi flexural strength for opening in less than seven hours. - 3.
-Fast Track achieved a 400 psi flexural strength for opening to traffic in less than 12 hours.

-- 4. Fast Track II will require higher amounts than normal of air entraining agent to obtain desired entrained air.
-The high cement factor mix may require more effort to float and finish. - Construction staging and restrictions required for the project were achievable.
-The system is applicable for certain future projects.
+- 1. Fast Track and Fast Track II can be placed with conventional paving procedures and equipment. - 2.
+Fast Track II achieved a 350 psi flexural strength for opening in less than seven hours. - 3.
+Fast Track achieved a 400 psi flexural strength for opening to traffic in less than 12 hours. - 4.
+Fast Track II will require higher amounts than normal of air entraining agent to obtain desired entrained air.
+The high cement factor mix may require more effort to float and finish.